frelon/suse-elemental/docs/configuration-directory.md

 The configuration directory is the place where users define the desired state of the image they intend to build by using the [elemental3 build](image-build-and-customization.md#elemental3-build) command.

-Generally, the available configuaration areas that this directory supports are the following:
+Generally, the available configuration areas that this directory supports are the following:

 * [Product Release Reference](#product-release-reference)
 * [Operating System](#operating-system)